angular/angular-cli/docs/gotchas.md

 > It may be worth brushing up on the JavaScript event loop and learning the difference between microtasks
 > and macrotasks, if you don't know it already.
 [Here's](https://javascript.info/event-loop) a good reference.

-## My X, Y, Z won't finish before render!
+## My HTTP, Firebase, WebSocket, etc. won't finish before render!

 Similarly to the above section on waiting for macrotasks to complete, the flip-side is that the platform will not wait for microtasks to complete before finishing the render.
 In Angular Universal, we have patched the